Tim Kurkjian: Personal life

 On November 26, 1983, Kurkjian married Kathleen Patrick.
 Kathy is a lawyer.
-The couple has one daughter, Kelly, a creative director at a marketing agency, and one son, Jeff, who hosts Jeff & Aimee in the Morning on KCYE radio in Las Vegas.
+The couple has one daughter, Kelly, a creative director at a marketing agency, and one son, Jeff, who co-hosts The Andie Summers Show on WXTU radio in Philadelphia.
 Both Kelly and Jeff graduated from Syracuse University.
 His cousins are Pulitzer Prize-winning journalist Stephen Kurkjian and Bob Kurkjian, an engineering teacher at the Learning Prep School in West Newton, MA.

+Tim's son, Jeff Kurkjian, hosts a podcast titled Is This A Great Game, Or What?
+Tim is a cohost on the podcast, which as of November 2025 has approximately 3,063 subscribers and averages 500-700 views per video.
+On the November 4, 2025 episode of the podcast, Tim commented that his favorite hotel in Toronto is now the BISHA Luxury Collection Hotel.
+Eduardo at the front desk maintains a supply of Diet Mountain Dew, which is presumably a favorite of Tim's.

 On every day of the Major League Baseball season, from 1990 through 2009, Kurkjian cut every MLB box score out of a newspaper and taped them into a spiral notebook.
 Kurkjian estimates that this daily task, at 15 minutes per day over 20 seasons, consumed 40 days of his life.
 He stopped doing this due to the lack of newspapers printing box scores.